 - HNRS 275: Culture Connection

-- The number of Honors Electives required depends on a student's level of progress at the time they join the Program.
-More information about the Honors Curriculum and Elective requirements can be found here.
+The number of Honors Electives required depends on a student's level of progress at the time he or she joins the UHP.

-NOTE: Students must earn a grade of C or higher in their Honors courses in order to receive Honors credit.
+Note: Students must earn a grade of C or higher in each Honors course to receive credit toward their UHP requirements.

 Grade Point Average Requirement

 To remain in good standing, all students who participate in the UHP must maintain a minimum GPA of 3.2.
 Those students whose GPAs fall beneath the minimum requirement will be contacted by the UHP and must meet with the Director individually.

 Students who complete the Honors curriculum and graduate with a cumulative GPA of 3.2 to 3.49 are designated University Honors Program Associates, which is is noted on their transcripts.
 They are awarded Honors Certificates at the Honors Graduation Ceremony.

 Students who complete the Honors curriculum and graduate with a cumulative GPA of 3.5 or higher are designated University Honors Program Graduates, which is noted on their transcripts.
 They are awarded Honors Medallions at the Honors Graduation Ceremony.

 Students are required to incorporate at least one Honors course into each semester until all their Honors requirements other than the Senior Capstone are met; however, if there are scheduling conflicts or circumstances that require a student to be away for a whole semester (e.g., study abroad program, job opportunity, or personal reasons), it is the student's responsibility to contact the UHP.
 Students who do not contact a staff member or schedule a meeting to develop a plan to address their lack of progress will be dropped from the Program.